bhavaniravi/til/open-source-contributions/ownflask.md

 ---
+added: Aug 30 2024
+draft: false
+image: null
+layout: ../layouts/BlogPost.astro
+skills:
+- code
+slug: ownflask
+sub_title: null
+tags:
+- open-source-contributions
 title: Ownflask - An Attempt to understand "How Flask works"
-slug: ownflask
-draft: false
-skills: ["code"]
 ---

 Ownflask is my own creation to understand the internals of Flask, the Python web framework.
 Here is how I built it.
 Currently it's a simple single file project but even Flask started that way :)